hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/authentication.md

 ### Sequence Diagrams

-The following sequence diagrams illustrate the interaction between the Cloud Agent and Keycloak during the authentication and authorization processes.
+The following sequence diagrams illustrate the Cloud Agent and Keycloak interaction during the authentication and authorization processes. authentication and authorization processes.

 #### User onboarding and configuration